 Rolf is the President and Chief Executive Officer of the Great Plains Institute.
-He has nearly 30 years of experience in energy and sustainable development policy and practice in both governmental and non-profit settings and has held positions with: the United States Congress, Minnesota Environmental Quality Board (EQB), the Minnesota Office of Strategic and Long-Range Planning, World Wildlife Fund International (Brussels, Belgium), National Wildlife Federation’s Corporate Conservation Council (Washington, DC), and the Global Environment Program at NYU’s Stern School of Business in New York.
+He has more than 30 years of experience in energy and sustainable development policy and practice in both governmental and non-profit settings and has held positions with: the United States Congress, Minnesota Environmental Quality Board (EQB), the Minnesota Office of Strategic and Long-Range Planning, World Wildlife Fund International (Brussels, Belgium), National Wildlife Federation’s Corporate Conservation Council (Washington, DC), and the Global Environment Program at NYU’s Stern School of Business in New York.

-In 2016, Rolf was appointed by U.S. Department of Energy Secretary, Ernest Moniz, to serve a two-year term on the agency’s 24-member Electricity Advisory Committee.
+For much of his career Rolf has worked to broker agreement among disparate interests on difficult public policy issues.
+In 2016, Rolf was appointed by U.S. Department of Energy Secretary, Ernest Moniz, to serve on the agency’s 24-member Electricity Advisory Committee.

-Just prior to coming to the Institute in 2003, Rolf served for a decade with the Minnesota Environmental Quality Board and Office of Strategic and Long-Range Planning.
+Prior to coming to the Institute in 2003, Rolf served for a decade with the Minnesota Environmental Quality Board and Office of Strategic and Long-Range Planning.
 For seven of those years he served as Assistant Director of then Governor Arne Carlson’s Sustainable Development Initiative, working to harmonize the state’s economic and environmental policies.